research

 Visit our webpage here!

-Abstract: We develop novel high-frequency indices that measure climate attention, covering a wide range of both developed and emerging economies.
-This is achieved by analyzing the text of over 23 million tweets published by leading national newspapers on Twitter during the period from 2014 to 2022.
-Our findings reveal that a country experiencing more severe climate news shocks tends to see both an inflow of capital and an appreciation of its currency.
-In addition, brown stocks in highly exposed countries experience large and persistent negative returns after a global climate news shock.
-These outcomes align with the predictions of a risk-sharing model in which investors price climate news shocks and trade consumption and investment goods in global markets.
+Abstract: We develop novel high-frequency indices that measure climate attention across a wide range of developed and emerging economies.
+By analyzing the text of over 23 million Tweets published by leading national newspapers, we find that a country experiencing more severe climate news shocks tends to see both an inflow of capital and an appreciation of its currency.
+In addition, brown stocks experience large and persistent negative returns after a global climate news shock if located in highly exposed countries.
+A risk-sharing model in which investors price climate news shocks and trade consumption and investment goods in global markets rationalizes these findings.

 Publications